Monday 2 September 2019

 During 2006 the centre had submitted 17 formal complaints to the then Office of Police Integrity (OPI) on behalf of young people about their treatments by police in the region.
 Some of these complaints were the subject of later court action and the racial discrimination claim in the Federal Court which was settled in 2013.

-We are particulary concerned about the report by Fairfax journalists, of Mr Guerin allegedly using the term “towel head”, when he addressed a group of police officers and staff in the mess hall of Flemington police station in 2006, which was the subject of an internal complaint the following year.
+The report by Fairfax journalists, of Mr Guerin allegedly using the term “towel head”, when he addressed a group of police officers and staff in the mess hall of Flemington police station in 2006, which was the subject of an internal complaint the following year.

 Media and Resources